Sourcing Focus

 Best use case for YUJI pad programs

 Pads and liners work best when they support a broader feminine-care assortment: reusable cup kits, disc education packs, distributor catalog expansion, or value-tier hygiene programs.
 Buyers should bring the channel plan first, then build the product and packaging around it.
+Match the launch model on the channel applications page before comparing pack economics.